Your legal and financial responsibilities when renting

 - Only you are listed on the tenancy agreement

 - You alone are liable for the entire rent and bills

-- If you currently share the rent and bills with a partner or housemates and they move out, you will have to shoulder these costs all by yourself
+- If you currently share the rent and bills with a partner or housemates and they move out, you will have to pay all these costs yourself

-- Your partner or housemate/s have no legal right to occupy the property if your arrangement or relationship breaks down – they need to find alternative accommodation.
-However, you will be responsible for any damage that they may cause to the property
+- Your partner or housemate/s have no legal right to occupy the property if your arrangement or relationship breaks down – they will need to find alternative accommodation.
+However, you will be responsible for any damage that they might cause to the property

 It is a good idea for each of you to save up a month’s rent, so you have an emergency pot you can rely on in this situation.